hushmand/hushmand/README.md

 I am a fullstack software engineer from esfahan

-- 🔭 Working on cross platform application with Flutter
+- Working on cross platform application with Flutter
-- ⚡ Native Application Android(java, kotlin) and iOS (Swift)
+- Native Application Android(java, kotlin) and iOS (Swift)
-- 🔭 Implement real time communication for chat and video streaming
+- Implement real time communication for chat and video streaming
-- 🌱 Implement deep learning and ai networks on the app platform
+- Implement deep learning and ai networks on the app platform
+- Application for the Internet of Things
+- Admin panel with Vue.js and Flutter

 <br>